Embed This Data

 - FDI Inflow:

-Since the early 1980s, successive governments have deregulated financial and labor markets and reduced trade barriers.
-In September 2013, Liberal Party leader Tony Abbott was elected prime minister following his coalition’s victory in national elections.
-Australia is one of the Asia–Pacific’s wealthiest nations and has enjoyed more than two decades of economic expansion.
-Australia emerged from the global recession relatively unscathed, but stimulus spending by the previous Labor government generated a fiscal deficit.
+Australia is one of the wealthiest Asia–Pacific nations and has enjoyed more than two decades of economic expansion.
+It emerged from the 2009 global recession relatively unscathed, but stimulus spending by the previous Labor government generated a fiscal deficit that has continued under subsequent Liberal governments.
 Australia is internationally competitive in services, technologies, and high-value-added manufactured goods.
 Mining and agriculture are important sources of exports.
+Malcolm Turnbull, a former businessman and communications minister, replaced Tony Abbott as head of the ruling Liberal–National coalition and as prime minister in September 2015.

-The top individual income tax rate is 45 percent, and the top corporate tax rate is 30 percent.
+The top income tax rate is 45 percent, and the flat corporate tax rate is 30 percent.
 Other taxes include a value-added tax and a capital gains tax.
-Total tax revenues equal about 27 percent of the domestic economy.
-A controversial carbon tax has been repealed.
-Government expenditures equal 35.7 percent of the economy, and public debt is equivalent to less than 30 percent of GDP.
+The overall tax burden equals 27.5 percent of total domestic income.
+Government spending has amounted to 37 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.8 percent of GDP.
+Public debt is equivalent to 36.8 percent of GDP.